Note on cohomology rings of spherical varieties and volume polynomial: Introduction

+{As in the toric case, the additivity of the Newton polytope then implies a Bernstein theorem for complete symmetric varieties.
+That is, the intersection number of the Chern classes of $G$-linearized line bundles can be obtained from the mixed volume of the corresponding Newton polytopes (Theorem \ref{th-Bernstein-for-symm-var}).
+The answer to several well-known classical problems in enumerative geometry can be represented as the intersection numbers of divisors in certain symmetric varieties (\cite[Section 10]{DP}).
+The above Bernstein theorem for symmetric varieties can be applied to represent the answers as mixed volumes of Newton polytopes, which then can be computed explicitly.
+As an example, we expect that in this fashion one can recover the answer to a classical problem of Schubert (Remark \ref{rem-enumerative-application}).}

+{In general, for a projective spherical variety $X$, we can show that there is a subdivision of the cone of ample $G$-linearized line bundles into smaller cones such that the map $L \mapsto \mu(X, L)$ is additive on each cone of this subdivision.
+The same is true for the string polytopes, i.e. there is a subdivision of the positive Weyl chamber into smaller cones such that $\lambda \mapsto \Delta_\s(\lambda)$ is additive on each cone.}

-In \cite{Caldero}, Caldero gives a flat degeneration of the flag variety $G/B$ with line bundle $L_\lambda$ (corresponding to a dominant weight $\lambda$) to the toric variety $X_0$ with line bundle $L_0$ corresponding to the polytope $\Delta_{\bf S}(\lambda)$.
-Since the Hilbert polynomial is preserved in a flat family, the degree of $L_\lambda$ and the degenerated line bundle $L_0$ are the same.
+In \cite{Caldero}, Caldero gives a flat degeneration of the flag variety $G/B$ together with a line bundle $L_\lambda$ (corresponding to a dominant weight $\lambda$) to the toric variety $X_0$ {together with a $\q$-divisor class $L_0$ corresponding to the polytope $\Delta_{\s}(\lambda)$.
+(In general, the polytope $\Delta_\s(\lambda)$ may not be integral and hence determines a toric variety together with a $\q$-divisor class.)} Since the Hilbert polynomial is preserved in a flat family, {the degree of $L_\lambda$ and the self-intersection of the $\q$-divisor $L_0$ are the same}.
 This provides a geometric visualization for the similarity of our description of the cohomology rings of $G/B$ and toric varieties.
-Note that in general the cohomology ring is not preserved under a flat degeneration, and also the toric variety corresponding to a string polytope (in particular a G-C polytope) typically is not smooth.
-As mentioned above, for a spherical variety $X$ and a very ample $G$-linearized line bundle $L$, the toric degeneration to the toric variety $\Delta_{\bf S}(X, L)$ has been constructed in \cite{Kaveh} (in the special case of $G=\SP(2n, \c)$) and \cite{Alexeev-Brion} (in general).
+Note that in general the cohomology ring is not preserved under a flat degeneration, {in fact the cohomology ring of the degeneration $X_0$ is usually much larger than that of $X$}.
+Also the toric variety corresponding to a string polytope (in particular a G-C polytope) typically is not smooth.
+As mentioned above, for a spherical variety $X$ and a very ample $G$-linearized line bundle $L$, the toric degeneration to the toric variety associated to the polytope $\Delta_{\s}(X, L)$ has been constructed in \cite{Kaveh} (in the special case of $G=\SP(2n, \c)$) and \cite{Alexeev-Brion} (in general).

+Recently the approach of the present paper, in particular the description of the cohomology ring of the flag variety in terms of volumes of the G-C polytopes, has been used in \cite{Valentina}.
+In this work the author develops a remarkable connection between the Schubert calculus (in type $A$) and the combinatorics of the G-C polytopes.